There is an inverse relationship between distance and light intensity - as the distance increases, light intensity decreases.

 The light energy at twice the distance away is spread over four times the area.

 The light energy at three times the distance away is spread over nine times the area, and so on.

-For each distance of the plant from the lamp, light intensity will be proportional to the inverse of , meaning distance squared.
+For each distance of the plant from the lamp, light intensity will be proportional to the inverse of the distance squared (d2)

-For instance, for the lamp 10 cm away from the plant:
+For instance, for a lamp 10 cm away from the plant: